peeoke/TeamTopical/README.md

 ## **📈 Results & Key Findings**

-**Describe (as applicable):**

-* Performance metrics (e.g., Kaggle Leaderboard score, F1-score)
-* How your model performed overall
-* How your model performed across different skin tones (AJL)
-* Insights from evaluating model fairness (AJL)

-**Potential visualizations to include:**

-* Confusion matrix, precision-recall curve, feature importance plot, prediction distribution, outputs from fairness or explainability tools

 Performance metrics we used was our F-1 score which was also what our Kaggle Leaderboard score was based off of.
-Overall, our model has an F-1 score of XXX.
+Overall, our model has an F-1 score of 0.28933.

 ---